Terry Labonte: Hendrick Motorsports

 The 2000 season saw Labonte's consecutive start streak broken at 655 after he suffered inner ear injuries in the Pepsi 400 and was forced to miss the Brickyard 400 and the Global Crossing @ The Glen.
 2000 was also his first winless season since 1993.
 His younger brother Bobby won that year's championship.
 He began 2001 with two top-six finishes in the first seven races but continued to fall in the points standings.
-Labonte’s trademark mustache returned mid-season but his fortunes did not change, eventually finishing the 2001 season in 23rd place.
-Even though he dropped back to 24th in 2002 with one top-five finish and four Top 10's, 2002 marked a definite turning point for Labonte with the appointment of veteran crew chief, Jim Long, to the team.
+Labonte's trademark mustache returned mid-season but his fortunes did not change, eventually finishing the 2001 season in 23rd place.
+Even though he dropped back to 24th in 2002 with one top-five finish and four top-tens, 2002 marked a definite turning point for Labonte with the appointment of veteran crew chief, Jim Long, to the team.

 In 2003, Labonte won his first pole since 2000 at Richmond and won the Mountain Dew Southern 500 where 23 years earlier he won his first in 1980 at Darlington Raceway after leading the last 33 laps.
 This was only his second win in a crown jewel event (the other being in the Southern 500 at Darlington Raceway in 1980).
-That helped lead him to a 10th-place spot in points.
+That helped lead him to a tenth-place spot in points.
 About 90% of the NASCAR fans have labeled the 2003 Southern 500 win as the most popular win of 2003.

 The 2004 season was much more of a struggle for Labonte, and Hendrick Motorsports announced Kyle Busch as Labonte's replacement when he retired.
 Late in the 2004-season, Labonte announced that 2004 would be his final full-time year on the circuit and would run part-time schedules for the next two years.
 The part-time schedule was nicknamed "Shifting Gears: Lone Star Style".